-Website development is available to departments, colleges, business units and centers.
-Web development service includes web strategy, design, development, content production, analytics and support.
+Website management is available to departments, colleges, business units and centers.
+The web management service includes web strategy, design, development, content production, analytics and support.
 The web content management system (CMS) used at UW-Whitewater is Ingeniux.

-For instructional, organizational and personal websites there is Blogs@uww, powered by WordPress.
+For instructional, organizational and personal websites please go to Blogs@uww, powered by WordPress.

 This page will summarize key points from the [web content creation guide] and show them in use by utilizing various style elements to illustrate the best practices from that document.
 Additionally, you will want to visit the [web content style guide] for a comprehensive listing of the various style elements at your disposal when creating your web pages.